 - What names have you chosen?

-The bottom line is ‘it’s none of your business’.
-So unless you are giving a fabulous compliment, it’s best to not comment at all.
+The bottom line is: it’s none of your business.
+So unless you’re giving a fabulous compliment, it’s best to not comment at all.

-There are many different opinions on what is right or wrong when you are expecting, so it’s best not to make any judgements.
+There are many different opinions on what is right or wrong when you’re expecting, so it’s best not to make any judgments.
 A good example of this is food or alcohol choices.
-If you are going out for a team lunch, make sure you don’t raise your eyebrows if your pregnant colleague has a glass of wine or orders a salad with soft cheese on it.
-It’s totally up to her to decide what’s right for her and her growing baby.
+If you’re going out for a team lunch, make sure you don’t raise your eyebrows if your pregnant colleague has a glass of wine or orders a salad with soft cheese.
+It’s totally up to them to decide what’s right for them and their growing baby.

-So, what can you do if you are pregnant?
+So, what can you do if you’re expecting?

-If you are expecting, you should be prepared to respond to a few untoward advances from well-meaning colleagues.
+If you’re expecting, you should be prepared to respond to a few untoward advances from well-meaning colleagues.
 What can you do if someone lurches at your bump uninvited?
-You should just say ‘not right now thank you’, which should shut it down pretty quickly.
-Likewise, have some polite responses prepared to shoot back when colleagues over-step the mark and start offering unwanted advice.
+You could say “not now, thank you”, or “please don’t touch”, which should shut it down pretty quickly.
+Likewise, have some polite responses prepared to shoot back when colleagues start offering unsolicited advice or asking questions that overstep your boundaries.
+Some ideas:

 It goes both ways.
-Conversely, you should not grab for someone’s hand and place it on your bump without asking.
+Conversely, you shouldn’t grab someone’s hand and place it on your bump without asking.

-It’s also good to keep in mind that being pregnant doesn’t mean you should overshare all of the intimate details of your pregnancy.
-So, please don’t talk endlessly about how many times you got up in the night to pee or that your nipples have changed colour.
-It’s TMI and you should keep it to yourself!
+It’s also good to keep in mind that just because you’re expecting a baby doesn’t mean you should overshare all of the intimate details of your or your partner’s pregnancy.
+So, please don’t talk endlessly about how many times you got up in the night to pee or that your nipples have changed color.
+It’s ‘too much information and it’s best that you keep it to yourself!